 On the Fly

-This is especially advantageous as we are still taking advantage of the incredible dry-fly fishing on the Fryingpan for the next week or so.
+This is especially advantageous as we are still looking forward to the incredible dry fly fishing on the Fryingpan for the next month or so.
 When you’re local, you can be up there during the “sweet spot” midday hours, versus starting too early and staying too late (and being tired from the drive all day).
-Noon until three or four o’clock has been dry-fly nirvana, to put it simply.
+Noon until three or four o’clock has been dry fly nirvana, to put it simply.

-As mentioned last week, this is a transitional time, and the fishing only improves for the next few weeks before the weather starts getting squirrelly.
+This is a transitional time, and the fishing only improves for the next month or so before the weather starts getting squirrelly.
 Less-crowded rivers, spectacular colors, elk bugling in the distance and unparalleled insect hatches are on our doorstep.
-Get out there while you can, for as long as you can get away with.
-Nothing beats being able to quit early when the weather or fishing are not ideal –or staying all day when it’s awesome!
+Get out there while you can, because nothing beats being able to quit early when the weather or fishing are not ideal –or staying all day when it’s awesome!

 Support Local Journalism